 But how do you decide which type of content to go for?

 Well, first of all, the analysis you just conducted in the previous step is going to come in handy here.
-Why?
-You will get an idea of the content your consumers enjoy more than others.

-This is the key.
-THIS must remain a part of your strategy.
+Therefore, THIS must remain a part of your strategy.
 You can innovate and try to do new things within that content type but stick to it!

 That said, you do not need to choose content that goes well with your brand image and persona.
 But more on that later.

 First, let’s look at some conversion-boosting content types:

 According to the Lead Generation to Increase Conversions survey results, there are seven types of content that encourage consumers to take action.
 Here they are, along with their respective customer conversion rates: